Artist Profiles

 Enid Smith (Artistic Director)

-Enid Smith (Artistic Director) is a graduate of the University of North Carolina School of the Arts.
+Enid Smith (Artistic Director, she/her) is a graduate of the University of North Carolina School of the Arts.
 She has been in a leadership role with EDE since 2023 but has been working with the company since 2010, creating multiple works for the senior company and also for ede2.
 As a performer Enid has been dancing with Khecari since 2017.
-She has also performed with the Merce Cunningham Repertory Understudy Group, Ivy Baldwin Dance, MAC Cosmetics, Same Planet Performance Project, Lucky Plush Productions, Jenna Pollack and others.
-Enid has been teaching at Dance Center Evanston since 2008 and has also worked with students at The Rooted Space, Dovetail Studios, New Trier High School, Arlington Dance Academy, Wisconsin Dance Masters, and Chicago National Association of Dance Masters.
-When she's not dancing you can find her selling vegetables at your local farmers' market.
+She has also performed with the Merce Cunningham Repertory Understudy Group, Ivy Baldwin Dance, MAC Cosmetics, Same Planet Performance Project, Lucky Plush Productions, Jenna Pearse-Pollack and others.
+She has been teaching at Dance Center Evanston since 2008 and has also worked with students at The Rooted Space, Dovetail Studios, New Trier High School, Arlington Dance Academy, Wisconsin Dance Masters, and Chicago National Association of Dance Masters.
+She likes to sing sad country songs while she’s driving.

 Eme Ospina-López (Projection Designer)